rerdavies/pipedal/docs/index.md

 {% include gallery.html %}

-PiPedal can be remotely controlled via a web interface over Ethernet, or from your phone or tablet via Wi-Fi Direct.
-Set up and configure the Wi-Fi Direct interface via the browser interface.
+PiPedal can be remotely controlled via a web interface over Ethernet, or Wi-Fi.
+If you don't have access to a Wi-Fi router, PiPedal can be configured to start a Wi-Fi hotspot automatically, whenever your Raspberry Pi can't connect to your home network.

-Install the [PiPedal Remote Android app](https://play.google.com/store/apps/details?id=com.twoplay.pipedal) to get one-click access to PiPedal via Wi-Fi Direct.
-Or connect from PC, Laptop or your Raspberry Pi via a web browser over Ethernet.
-You can set up and configure the Wi-Fi Direct connection from the browser interface.
+Install the [PiPedal Remote Android app](https://play.google.com/store/apps/details?id=com.twoplay.pipedal) to get one-click access to PiPedal via Wi-Fi networks, or Wi-Fi hotspots.
+If you are using PiPedal away from home, you can configure PiPedal to automatically start a Wi-Fi hotspot on your Raspberry Pi whenever Pipedal is unable to detect your home network.
+The PiPedal Client Android app will allow to connect by simply launching the app, whether you are at home, or using a Wi-Fi auto-hotspot at a gig, when away from home.

 PiPedal's user interface has been specifically designed to work well on small form-factor touch devices like phones or tablets.
 Clip a phone or tablet on your microphone stand on stage, and you're ready to play!
 Or connect via a desktop browser, for a slightly more luxurious experience.
 The PiPedal user-interface adapts to the screen size and orientation of your device, providing easy control of your guitar effects across a broad variety devices and screen sizes.